-)
+In the Matter of:)

 ) DIRECT TESTIMONY OF

-) MARCIA E. WILLIAMS
+Application of Duke Energy Progress, LLC) MARCIA E. WILLIAMS

-) FOR DUKE ENERGY
+for Authority to Adjust and Increase its Electric) FOR DUKE ENERGY

-) PROGRESS, LLC
+Rates and Charges) PROGRESS, LLC

-))))

-Q. PLEASE STATE YOUR NAME, AFFILIATION, AND BUSINESS ADDRESS.
+1 Q. PLEASE STATE YOUR NAME, AFFILIATION, AND BUSINESS

-A. My name is Marcia E. Williams.
-I am a Principal at Gnarus Advisors LLC, a nationwide consulting firm, where I specialize in environmental, health, and safety matters.
-My business address is 2029 Century Park East, Suite 400, Los Angeles, California 90067.
+- 2 ADDRESS. - 3 A. My name is Marcia E. Williams.
+I am a Principal at Gnarus Advisors LLC, a - 4 nationwide consulting firm, where I specialize in environmental, health, and - 5 safety matters.
+My business address is 2029 Century Park East, Suite 400, Los - 6 Angeles, California 90067.